AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem_healthcheck_servlet.md

-# Trigger Adobe I/O Events health checks
+# Trigger Adobe I/O Events health checks (applicable to AEM 6.5 and later versions)

 Once all your configurations are completed, in order to verify **and enable** Adobe I/O Events emission, you must trigger the `Adobe I/O Events Servlet Health Check`.